 Cardiovascular disease is the leading cause of mortality in developed countries, associated with atherosclerosis and thrombosis .
-Atherosclerosis plays a pivotal role in the pathogenesis of several disorders, including
+Atherosclerosis plays a pivotal role in the pathogenesis of several disorders, including cardiovascular risk factors.
+It is not a degenerative process, but an active one that begins with lipid deposition in the intima of the arteries .
+Lipid retention, apoptosis of vascular smooth muscle cells (VSMCs), endothelial dysfunction, and fibrosis contribute to the progression of atherosclerosis by causing plaque destabilization

-- 1- Department of Anatomy, Medical School, Arak University of Medical Sciences, Arak, Iran - 2- Department of Anatomy, School of medicine, Isfahan University of Medical Sciences, Isfahan, Iran - 3- Department of Anatomical Sciences, Medical School, Arak University of Medical Sciences, Arak, Iran - 4- Department of Physiology, School of Medicine, Isfahan University of Medical Sciences, Isfahan, Iran and rupture 3, 4.
-Although the mechanisms of apoptosis induction are not yet fully understood, it has been shown that Oxidized Low-Density Lipoproteins (Ox-LDL) induce apoptosis in vascular endothelial cells that are normally resistant to the Fas-ligand-dependent mechanism 5,6.
+- 1- Department of Anatomy, Medical School, Arak University of Medical Sciences, Arak, Iran - 2- Department of Anatomy, School of medicine, Isfahan University of Medical Sciences, Isfahan, Iran - 3- Department of Anatomical Sciences, Medical School, Arak University of Medical Sciences, Arak, Iran - 4- Department of Physiology, School of Medicine, Isfahan University of Medical Sciences, Isfahan, Iran and rupture .
+Although the mechanisms of apoptosis induction are not yet fully understood, it has been shown that Oxidized Low-Density Lipoproteins (Ox-LDL) induce apoptosis in vascular endothelial cells that are normally resistant to the Fas-ligand-dependent mechanism.
 Following primary endothelial cell damage, inflammation and lipid accumulation are initiated by monocytes-fibronectin adhesion, causing oxidative level alteration and accelerating apoptosis .
 Reactive oxygen species (ROS) can initiate lipid peroxidation, leading to the activation of unmodified LDL to Ox-LDL.
 This reaction requires multiple enzyme systems, such as nicotinamide adenine dinucleotide phosphate (NADPH) oxidase, mitochondrial electron transport enzymes, cytochrome P450 enzymes, and uncoupled endothelial nitric oxide synthetase (eNOS) 8.
 The Ox-LDL-induced prooxidant state leads from the beginning to acute thrombotic events by disrupting the fibrous cap via the release of MMPs and the formation of a platelet clot in narrowed arteries 9.